cypress-io/circleci-orb/CONTRIBUTING.md

 ```

 **Local Shellcheck**
-[Shellcheck](https://github.com/koalaman/shellcheck) is a static analysis tool for shell scripts, and haves like a linter for our shell scripts.
+[Shellcheck](https://github.com/koalaman/shellcheck) is a static analysis tool for shell scripts, and behaves like a linter for our shell scripts.

 #### CircleCI Local Shellcheck